post image

 Kings Creek Falls

-- Description: This popular trail follows Kings Creek through a meadow and forest before descending to a 40-foot waterfall.
-The loop portion of the trail offers two route options: the steeper but more scenic "cascade" route or the more gradual "horse" route.
+• Description: This popular trail follows Kings Creek through a meadow and forest before descending to a 40-foot waterfall.

 Mill Creek Falls

-- Description: This less-crowded trail leads to the park's highest waterfall, which drops 75 feet over a volcanic ledge.
-The path passes through forest and meadows with abundant wildflowers in early summer.
+• Description: This less-crowded trail leads to the park's highest waterfall, dropping 75 feet over a volcanic ledge.

 Brokeoff Mountain

-- Reward: Many hikers consider the panoramic views from Brokeoff Mountain to be even better than those from Lassen Peak, with fewer crowds.
+• Description: This challenging trail climbs to the summit of Brokeoff Mountain (9,235 feet).
+Many hikers consider the panoramic views to be even better than those from Lassen Peak, with fewer crowds.

 Planning Your Visit